- 8 min read

 Language Classification

 Imagine a government services AI system developed for the Canadian government.
-In the beginning, it supports only English and French.
-Over time, they might add support for other predominant languages in Canada.
+In the beginning, it can only respond for English and French.
+Over time, they might add multilingual support for other predominant languages in Canada.

 Initially, when the call comes to this audio AI, it might classify the request as either English or French.
 It might neglect or misinterpret another language, say, Ukrainian.